October

 National Protect Your Hearing Month

 The Acoustical Society of America observes National Protect Your Hearing Month each October to help raise awareness about the importance of protecting your hearing.
-For more information and resources about the causes and prevention of noise-induced hearing loss (NIHL), visit the NIDCD It’s a Noisy Planet.
-Protect Their Hearing.® campaign website.
+For more information and resources about the causes and prevention of noise-induced hearing loss (NIHL), visit the National Institute on Deafness and Other Communication Disorders (NIDCD) website.

 Activities